EvaCastilloZ/Biotec_TFM/README.md

 To obtain these dataframes, we need to run the GEO2R_script.R located in the Scripts folder.

 ## Run ExpHunterSuite and obtaining reports
-Run expression and functional analysis with the "script_ExpHunterSuite.R" script and obtain functional and expression reports (and/or coexpression adding module W to main_degenes_hunter function).
+Run expression and functional analysis with the "ExpHunterSuite_script.R" script and obtain functional and expression reports (and/or coexpression adding module W to main_degenes_hunter function).

 ## CITATIONS